yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 #### Default Queue

 Each vault has a `default_queue` based on the strategies added and removed from the vault.
 The `default_queue` is used to service withdraws when no custom queue is passed.
 This queue is simply ordered by the time when strategies were added: where the oldest strategy is at the beginning of the queue.

+There is an optional parameter in `add_strategy` of `add_to_queue` that defaults to True, but can be set to False if you do not want to add the strategy to the `default_queue`.

 If a different ordering is desired or management wants to remove a certain strategy from the default queue, the QUEUE_MANAGER role can set a new queue.